Wedding

 More Tips for How to Dress for a Summer Wedding

 • Keep it classy.
 A wedding isn’t the time for looking sexy!
-Your body should be 2/3 covered to make sure you’re appropriate.
+Your body should be 2/3 covered to ensure you’re appropriately dressed.
 Not sure how much skin is too much?
 Err on the side of caution with more conservative necklines and hems that hit just above the knee or longer.

-• A wedding with a church or temple ceremony means you may need to pack a light wrap to cover your shoulders as a sign of respect.
+• A wedding with a church or temple ceremony may require you to pack a light wrap to cover your shoulders as a sign of respect.
 Not familiar with the religion?
 Ask a fellow guest if this or other forms of modesty, such as head coverings, are required.

 Need to know what to wear to a Garden Wedding?
 Here are some suggestions.